MidasLee/KurumiShell/README_EN.md

 4. Access the front-end application:

-Open a browser and visit `http://localhost:5666`
+Open your browser and visit `http://localhost:5666`

 ### Spider Startup